eddyizm/UFO_FastAPI/README.md

 Add new column `id` type `Integer` check box for `pk` (primary key)

+Updated empty `state` fields to `'INTL'` to identify international reports outside of USA/CANADA.
+Don't hate, this is not my database. :-)

 ## Create repo

 Create new repo and clone it.
 Or you can clone this project